Signatures of supermassive black hole binaries on maser systems: Single black hole - distribution maser sources

 The line-of-sight of each clump is defined by $b= $ constant (since the observer is at a very large distance and the light rays are parallel near the source).
 Therefore, along each line-of-sight, $db=0$, and $2RdR = 2zdz$, and thus $dz=(R/z)dR$.
 We then have:

 From the velocity gradient we define the coherence of the clumps as:

-This quantity is directly proportional to the optical depth $\tau$ of the masing systems [which is related to the observed flux by $F = \exp(\tau)$], and hence its value serves as a criterion to determine the particles that are able to mase.
+This quantity is directly proportional to the optical depth $\tau$ of the masing systems [which is related to the observed flux{\footnote {{The exponential dependence holds for unsaturated masers.
+The relation is more complicated for saturated masers \citep[e.g.,][]{alcock1985, elitzur1996}, but this distinction is not important for our present purpose since only the strongest masing systems are considered for the analysis.}}} by $F = \exp(\tau)$], and hence its value serves as a criterion to determine the particles that are able to mase.

+{ Several insights related to the above equations in the context of Fig. \ref{fig:coherence4258} are worth mentioning.
+From \eq{vlos}, we see that $v_{\rm LOS} \propto b/R^{1.5}$.
+This dependence is shown in Fig. \ref{fig:coherence4258} by the straight lines demarcating the inner and outer radii of the masing disk.
+We also see from \eq{vlosgradient} that the two lines-of sight where the velocity gradient is zero correspond to $b=0$ and $b=R$.
+While the former shows up as the linear region at the centre of the plot, the latter corresponds to the black highlighted points situated along the curved, Keplerian boundary in the figures.
+These high-velocity regions are located at the `midline' of the disk, at which $v_{\rm LOS} = (GM/R)^{1/2}$.}

 We now calibrate the coherence criterion by comparing to the observations of a known water maser galaxy, NGC 4258 \citep{herrnstein2005}.
-The velocities and impact parameters along the line of sight as given in the observations of \citet{argon2007} are plotted in Fig. \ref{fig:impactlosngc4258}.
-The velocities are plotted in the black hole frame of reference, i.e.
+The velocities and impact parameters along the line of sight as given in the observations of \citet{argon2007} are plotted in Fig. \ref{fig:impactlosngc4258}. { The single straight line in the center of the figure is attributable to the disk in NGC 4258 being warped \citep{herrnstein2005, martin2008} leading to a `bowl' shape in the direction of the observer \citep{moran2008} that confines the features to a thin annular region.} The velocities are plotted in the black hole frame of reference, i.e.

 where $v_{\rm rel}$ is the observed velocity and $v_0 = 474.25$ km/s is the observed systemic velocity of NGC 4258.